|

 from Lewis & Clark High School in Spokane

-at Fort George Wright.
+at Fort George Wright during 1935.
 First working on B-10

 and B-12, and then B-17 bombers, he completed